adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

+#### Update: Monday 8th February 16:30

+A power engineer will be on site at our compute facility tomorrow morning at 08:30 to complete the final switch-over to conditioned power. <br>
+Following this, we will begin to restore service.

 #### Monday 8th February 8:00

 A powercut affecting a large part of SE Scotland last night has affected machines and hosting services based at our ACF centre. <br>